jadeocr/jadeocr/README.md

 * Document your changes adequately when opening a pull request

 ### Donations
-If chinese-ocr has been of some value to you, and if you can afford it, please consider donating.
+If jadeocr has been of some value to you, and if you can afford it, please consider donating.
 Donations will always first be allocated to the upkeep of the project.
 Your donations will also support the development of new features and code maintenance.
 Here's how you can donate:
 * BTC: 15Y9NZjxTLWHDU8kVsqN7FKey3c1RPNiFi
 * (We'll add more options soon)